-What can I do with a minor in Early Childhood Education?
+What can I do with a degree or minor in Early Childhood Education?

 The ZS Endorsement

 Beginning Fall 2012 (pending state approval), students in the Early Childhood and Elementary Program will be able to work towards a General and Special Education endorsement (ZS).
 ZS endorsed teachers will be able to teach in general education early childhood classrooms, inclusive early childhood classrooms, and in early childhood special education classrooms.
 These teachers are not adequately prepared to teach self contained Special Education classes in K-3.

 Associate of Arts Degree

 Students selecting this program track can be qualified for school paraprofessional positions, Head Start teachers, childcare and preschool teachers and, in some cases, administrative positions within early childhood programs.
 Students, who decide at a later date to pursue their four-year degree and become certified as an elementary teacher, can apply all the classes required of the associate degree and begin where they left off!
 Students are required to take the Cornerstone Core, General Education Core for education students as well as five early childhood courses and a six-credit internship in a childcare or preschool program for a total of 62 credits (these totals subject to change to align with the ZS endorsement changes – see Dr. Myers for details).

 Another option for Early Childhood students within the above two options, is to earn their CDA, Child Development Associate Credential.
 The CDA is a national certification and credentialing program.
 "A CDA is one who is ‘able to meet the specific needs of children and who, with parents and other adults, works to nurture children’s physical, social, emotional and intellectual growth in a child development framework.’ "